SrikanthS-IIT/IIT-Mandi-Online-Hardware-M-and-I-Labs/README.md

 ### Lab 2 - Time of flight distance measurement
 This is the second scaffolding experiment where the commonly used HC-SR04 ultrasound detector is triggered using the RPi and distance measurements are made.
 Remote automation and control of the oscilloscope are introduced in this experiment.
 The students ultimately write a Python script for interrogating the ultrasound sensor, and also for setting the scales of the axis and the trigger levels on the oscilloscope that is directly recording the data from the sensor outputs.
 ### Lab 3 - Hardware timing and distance measurement
 This is an extension of the above experiment where the students see the limitations of the software based trigger and timing issues of the RPi.
 They are introduced to the pigpio library, which is used to obtain a much better estimate of the distance measurements from the HC-SR04.
+The pigpio library makes use of an external clock that enables the precise timing of rectangular pulses with a precision down to microseconds.
+The accuracy and reliable operational range of software and hardware triggering needs to be analysed by comparing software and hardware trigger pulses with different pulse lengths.
 ### Lab 4 - Digital Potentiometers
 This is the last of the scaffolding experiments, where the students are introduced to the digital potentiometer X9C103.
 Writing the codes for remote control of the X9C103 from scratch is out of scope for the students, as it would require them to study the timing diagrams and the wiper configuration sequence.
 So the basic commands for moving the potentiometer wiper by one step up or down is provided to the students.
 Using simple logic and provided code examples, the students construct a voltage divider, and read its output using a remotely controlled oscilloscope.
 ### Lab 5 - The Wheatstone bridge